aarogrammer/vuejs-chat/README.md

 ## Currently being refactored...

-Real-time chat application built on NodeJS with VueJS & Socket.io.
+Real-time chat application built with Node.js, VueJS & Socket.io.

-This application simply uses Socket.io to send messages in real-time with Socket.io.
+This application uses Socket.io to send messages in real-time.
 VueJS is used to bind data to the DOM and to easily manipulate the data.
 I use some ES6 syntax so please use Node 8, or change the syntax.